These single-mom friends joked about buying a house together. On a whim, they did it.

 “What do I have to lose?”
 Harper remembered thinking to herself in that moment.
 Her conclusion: “Nothing.”

 “The only reason I hesitated is because I was told women shouldn’t do this; people shouldn’t do this,” she continued.
-And yet, “I had done everything the culture tells me and do and I’m alone and struggling.”
+And yet, “I had done everything the culture tells me to do and I’m alone and struggling.”

 A Jewish girl was saved by a Ukrainian family during World War II.
 Now her grandchildren are returning the favor.